 Restart your Chrome web browser and check whether this fixes the problem.

 If your SSL state is not properly cleared, there’s a possibility that your SSL connection will be blocked.
 Follow these steps to clear your SSL state

 - Go to “Control Panel > Network and Internet > Network and Sharing Center”.

 - Look for “Internet Option” located at the bottom left corner and click on it.
 A new window will open.

 - Click on the “Content” tab and then, click on “Clear SSL”.
 Wait for “The SSL cache was successfully cleared” message is displayed.

-Restart your Chrome web browser and check that the problem is resolved.
+Restart your Chrome web browser and check that if that resolved your problem.

 6. Check Your Antivirus Program

 Some antivirus programs can be quite restrictive, which may potentially cause problems with your network connections.
 Most antivirus programs monitor webpages that you access.
-If the SSL/TLS protocol used by the website is outdated, then you won’t be allowed to visit it.
+If the website uses outdated SSL/TLS protocol, then you will not be able to visit it.